garrandall/popular-music-data/tracks/braid-my-hair-mario.md

-You may think that im complainin but thats not the case, all im sayin is my body gets weak, my mind gets tired i need sleep, but i gotta keep travelin on the road doin these shows, new york to cali dallas to philly its the rules of the game, that i chose to play but sometimes i wanna say baby wont you braid my hair...
+You may think that im complainin but thats not the case, all im sayin is my body gets weak, my mind gets tired i need sleep, but I gotta keep travelin on the road doin these shows, new york to cali dallas to philly its the rules of the game, that I chose to play but sometimes I wanna say baby won't you braid my hair...

 C'mon and braid my hair